-Timescale's tiered storage architecture includes a standard high-performance storage tier and a low-cost object storage tier built on Amazon S3.
-You can use the standard tier for data that requires quick access, and the object tier for rarely used historical data.
+Timescale's tiered storage architecture includes a high-performance storage tier and a low-cost object storage tier.
+You use the high-performance tier for data that requires quick access, and the object tier for rarely used historical data.
+Tiering policies move older data asynchronously and periodically from high-performance to low-cost storage, sparing you the need to do it manually.
 Chunks from a single hypertable, including compressed chunks, can stretch across these two storage tiers.
-A compressed chunk uses a different storage representation after tiering.

-- Chunk pruning - exclude the chunks that fall outside the query time window.
+- Chunk skipping: exclude the chunks that fall outside the query time window.

-- Row group pruning - identify the row groups within the Parquet object that satisfy the query.
+- Row group skipping: identify the row groups within the Parquet object that satisfy the query.

-- Column pruning - fetch only columns that are requested by the query.
+- Column skipping: fetch only columns that are requested by the query.

 The following query is against a tiered dataset and illustrates the optimizations: